Lake Moultrie Passage with Tom Mullikin and South Carolina 7 2020

 “Get out and enjoy the most beautiful place on earth, talk to people you don’t know, even those who don’t look like you, and get involved!”

 Harold and I enjoyed inspiring conversations and beautiful scenery at the Lake Moultrie Passage Palmetto Trail and lunch at Watermark Bar & Grill with Tom Mullikin and South Carolina 7.

 South Carolina 7 Expedition 2020 concludes on 30 July with a finish line celebration on the grounds of the South Carolina Aquarium.
-All citizens are invited to like, follow and comment Facebook.
+All citizens are invited to like, follow and comment on Facebook.
 If you haven’t followed yet, go to the beginning and catch up.
 Sometimes we just don’t know how much beauty is in right our backyards and the conversations are informative and inspiring.

 About Tom Mullikin

-I met Tom Mullikin when he became the Commander of the South Carolina State Guard, yet another area where he had tremendous impact.
+I met Tom Mullikin when he became the Commander of the South Carolina State Guard, yet another area where he had a tremendous impact.
 Later, he kindly supported me with a recommendation to teach at Coastal Carolina University, where I enjoyed teaching a semester of Emergency Management.
 As the class studied countless disasters around the world and prepared for their own presentations, the concluding message became clear.
-There are two courses of action when it comes to ever increasing and costly disasters.
+There are two courses of action when it comes to ever-increasing and costly disasters.

 1. Continue with little or no action except but to respond in ways we always have until the financial burden becomes too great, human suffering increases, natural resources are devastated, and recovery becomes impossible.